apollomoon-ucf/Audio_Sampler_Plugin/README.md

 (First sketch of plugin prototype)
 ![Screenshot_vibe_sampler_sketch](https://user-images.githubusercontent.com/25870426/124827433-0899cf00-df44-11eb-906f-ef3fe2c57b89.png)

 Update (7/7/21): Users would like to have a sound library located on the left side of the plugin to streamline the process of dragging and dropping samples into the sample editor located in the center of the plugin.
+Maschine 2 has a sidebar for samples if we can't make this work properly, but it would be a nice addition.
 Also, the Gain knob may look better in the top right corner as a dedicated master volume knob.

 (Second sketch of plugin prototype with proposed sample/sound library sidebar)
 ![Screenshot_vibe_sampler_sketch_with_library](https://user-images.githubusercontent.com/25870426/124839763-64ba1e80-df57-11eb-98a8-1e24caae70ae.png)